 Employee data integration can be triggered to replicate the Employee address details maintained in the SAP SuccessFactors system into the SAP S/4HANA system.

 Through the service endpoints API, you can discover the relevant endpoint and can trigger the employee data replication which shall replicate the data to SAP S/4 HANA.

 Provide businesses with competitive advantage and insights into how to reach and engage with their customer base

-SAP offers an integration package that runs on SAP Cloud Platform Integration that allows customers to retrieve the results of social media data queries directly from the social media channels (Twitter) and load them into SAP Hybris Marketing Cloud.
+SAP offers an integration package that runs on SAP Cloud Integration that allows customers to retrieve the results of social media data queries directly from the social media channels (Twitter) and load them into SAP Hybris Marketing Cloud.

 As a result, companies can analyze customers’ conversations and get valuable insights to serve their target audience in a better way.

 For many businesses, understanding customer sentiment is a key factor.
 Organizations spend a considerable amount of time and effort trying to understand sentiment insights so that products and services can be improvised accordingly.